WHAT IS YERBA MATE? LEARN ABOUT ORGANIC PRODUCTION OF THIS HEALTH BENEFICIAL TEA

 Energy shots are simply organic blends of the tea without sweeteners, preservatives, artificial colorings and flavors for that quick energy boost.

-Just like any other natural product, yerba mate is not exempt from side effects.
+Just like any other natural product, organic yerba mate is not exempt from its side effects.
 For starters, the tea is not suitable for children and pregnant or lactating mothers.
-It is also potentially unsafe for people with alcoholism, anxiety disorders, heart conditions, diabetes, high blood pressure, glaucoma and osteoporosis.
+It is also potentially unsafe for people with alcoholism, anxiety disorders, heart conditions, diabetes, high blood pressure, glaucoma, and osteoporosis.
 Therefore, before you take the tea, pills or soft drinks, make sure you will not be adversely affected.